top of page

 All international flights to Egypt arrive at one of its major international airports, with Cairo International Airport (CAI) being the primary gateway.
 Other significant airports include Hurghada International Airport (HRG), Sharm El Sheikh International Airport (SSH), and Luxor International Airport (LXR), depending on your travel destination.
 Upon landing and clearing passport control, you'll be greeted by a vibrant and historic country ready to be explored.

 Egypt's rich tapestry of ancient history, bustling bazaars, and majestic landscapes await your discovery.
-Whether you're arriving in Cairo to see the Pyramids, heading to Luxor to explore ancient temples, or visiting the Red Sea for some world-class diving, Egypt offers something for every traveler.
+Whether you're arriving in Cairo to see the Pyramids, heading to Luxor to explore ancient temples, or visiting the Red Sea for some world-class diving, Egypt offers something for every traveller.

 Egypt Visa Information